swystems/xdp-pingpong/README.md

 # How to benchmark XDP with Vagrant nodes

+> warning: this code was tested with kernel 5.9.8 and might be incompatible with newer versions

 ## Steps
 The steps assume the machine is provisioned with the correct tools and dependencies. `vm-init.sh` can be used to setup a machine with the required dependencies.
 Linux installed in the machines must be compiled with BPF support enabled.
 The testing was done using Linux 6.4.2.